jayel888/t3w10-saturday/README.md

 - Jest discussion
 - Write tests with the help of supertest
 - middleware - error handling
-- Hot GitHub runs tests automatically
+- How GitHub runs tests automatically